-Toilet Paper or Paper Towel Tube – stuff with hay and hang with a string, or just give to them to roll around
+Stuff it with hay and hang it with a string, or just give it to them to roll around

-Bottle Top Toss Toy – collect 8 or 9 bottle tops from soda or water bottles.
+Collect 8 or 9 bottle tops from soda or water bottles.
 Carefully use a utility knife to cut a small hole in each top.
-String together and tie into a ring.
+String them together and tie them into a ring.

-Empty Oatmeal Cardboard Container – punch a few holes in the cardboard tube and fill with small treats.
+Punch a few holes in the cardboard tube and fill it with small treats.
 Let the rabbit roll it around to get the treats out